Financial Empowerment Resources for New Yorkers

 - Military OneSource is dedicated to providing timely resources, information and answers to address the health and financial impact of COVID-19 on the military community.
 For more information, please visit: Military OneSource (U.S. Department of Defense) or call 1-800-342-9647.

-- The Servicemembers Civil Relief Act, which was enacted in 2003, is designed to ease financial burdens on servicemembers during periods of military service.
+- The Servicemembers Civil Relief Act, enacted in 2003, was designed to ease financial burdens on servicemembers during periods of military service.
 For more information, please visit: Servicemembers Civil Relief Act (U.S. Department of Defense)

 Veterans

-For those Veterans affected by COVID-19, please check with Federal and State resources:
+For help, please check with Federal and State resources:

 - Federal: U.S. Department of Veterans Affairs | 1-844-698-2311